-Extra credit assignments will consist of four parts:
+Extra credit assignments will consist of four parts and 4 paragraphs:

 - 1. A review of the event in your own words.
-(DO NOT PLAGIARIZE) what was "it" about .
-This should be a bulky paragraph. (if it is a movie review, it needs to review the WHOLE movie, not just a preview tagline) - How it relates to class. terms/concepts that relate to class (2 or more) WITH their correlating examples - 3.
-What it tells you about that minority group what did you learn
+(DO NOT PLAGIARIZE) what was "it" about.
+Prove that you did the extra credit, so be sure this paragraph is substantial. - 2.
+How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. - 3.
+What it tells you about that culture what did you learn - 4.
+Your personal reflections what did you think about "it?"

-4. Your personal reflections - what did you think about "it?"
-If you report on an article or event, you must include a copy of the article, or a program from the event
+\\ If you report on an article or event, you must include a copy of the article, or a program from the event